Swansong101/Ray_Tracing_Implementation/README.md

-# Mini Maze Game using Python
+# Glow in the Dark Mini Game
 This project features the use of python language and provided libraries to create a mini game where the sprite navigates through a dark maze.